trubusoft/bevy-starter/readme.md

   > More on this: https://bevy-cheatbook.github.io/setup/editor/jetbrains.html

+- Enable Reformat Code & Optimize Import on Save

+  Open Setting > Tools > Action on Save and check `Reformat Code` and `Optimize Import`

 - Enable dynamic linking for faster compile in development
     - On Run configuration, append `--features bevy/dynamic_linking` inside the command
     - On Settings > Rust > External Linters, add `--features bevy/dynamic_linking` on Additional arguments